 Punters often like to place different bets on their favourite sports.

-Beginners know that the most popular and widely used wagers are the ones where you bet on a specific team to win.
+Experienced players know that the most popular and widely used types of bets are moneyline (where you bet on a specific team to win) and point spread (where you’re placing wagers on a team winning by a specific number of points or goals).
 However, another commonly used type of wager is totals.

 By the end of the piece, you’ll know precisely how totals betting works and how to place these bets on your own.

 Let’s take a look.

 What is the total or over/under in betting?

 A total bet is simple; it’s a bet on the overall result on any match or event.
 It can be used in football, tennis, basketball, etc. With totals bets, it doesn’t matter who wins; it only matters what the overall score is, or more specifically, the total score in the game.

 In most cases, a bookie will let you place either a Total Under bet (TU) or a Total Over (TO) bet.
 Because of this, a totals wager is often called an over/under bet as well.
 The names are interchangeable, and they signify the same thing.
 For that reason, we’ll use both names throughout the article.